Esketamine Nasal Spray

 • increased sweating

 Some side effects can be serious.
-If you experience any of the symptoms listed in the IMPORTANT WARNING, call your doctor immediately or get emergency medical treatment.
+If you experience any of the symptoms listed in the IMPORTANT WARNING or SPECIAL PRECAUTIONS sections, call your doctor immediately or get emergency medical treatment.

 Esketamine nasal spray may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.